 Many authors choose to tell a story from more than one character’s first-person or third-person limited POV, but it’s important to make sure the transitions between viewpoint characters are clearly delineated, usually by alternating chapters or larger parts of a story.

 This avoids abrupt shifts in viewpoint, or head-hopping, which is jarring and confusing to readers.
-Some contemporary authors do use an omniscient POV, but usually, they have created a strong omniscient voice that acts almost as a character in itself, as the narrator in Lemony Snicket’s Series of Unfortunate Events.
+Some contemporary authors do use an omniscient POV, but usually, they have created a strong omniscient voice that acts almost as a character in itself, as the narrator in Lemony Snicket’s A Series of Unfortunate Events.

 Mistake # 5: Lack of suspense